dchuguntsev/seleniumStepick/README.md

 # seleniumStepick
-### This repository contains the final assignment for the course.
+### This repository contains the final assignment for the course https://stepik.org/course/575/syllabus